henare/salsa-australian-politicians/readme.md

 match three letter state codes or the state will not be recorded (i.e.
 ACT, NSW, etc.).

+### Multi-content targeted actions

+If you want to run a campaign that has different suggested content based on the target's party you need to set up different content sets.

+The way the plugin works is that it searches for a content set called the name of the party of the target and if it can't find one, it just uses the first one listed.

+So, if you want custom content for Labor party MPs, set up a content set called "Australian Labor Party".
+Remember that if the plugin can't find a content set for the target's party, it will just use the first one it finds so it is a good idea to have a generic message as the first content set.

 Running a campaign
 ------------------